 By the middle of this century, experts estimate that climate change is likely to displace between 150 and 300 million people.
 It is daunting to envision such large flows of people, but that is why the global community should start doing so now.

 Climate change is here.
-Future extreme heat waves are a given and will likely grow in intensity, geographic reach and duration.
-Plans need to be made now to ensure survival of the poorest, to protect outdoor workers and to adapt economic planning to what is increasingly becoming a hotter planet.
+Future extreme heat waves are a given and will likely grow in intensity, geographic reach, and duration.
+Plans must be made now to ensure survival of the poorest, to protect outdoor workers, and to adapt economic planning to what is increasingly becoming a hotter planet.

 Nov 16, 2017 Mint

 The connection between human conflict and climate change is no mere coincidence.
 Drought, temperature and tensions rise in tandem, with the implicit threat of violent conflict not far behind.

 Poverty, poor sanitation, a precarious water and electricity supply, and limited access to health care make India vulnerable to heat waves.
 Rural and urban districts could improve their preparedness by developing and targeting local adaptation strategies.